 1. The AMF sends a PUT request to the resource representing the UE's AMF registration for 3GPP access to update or create AMF registration information.

 If EPS interworking with N26 is supported, and the AMF has per DNN selected the PGW-C+SMF for EPS interworking, the AMF shall include the info of selected PGW-C+SMF to the UDM.
+When both the AMF and the UDM supports ServiceAreaRestrictionStatus feature, the AMF shall report the Service Area Restriction Status of the UE, i.e. whether the UE is in not allowed area or not.
+If the AMF perform UECM Registration without UE subscription data (including Service Area Restriction configuration), the AMF shall set sarStatus to "UNKNOWN".

 2a.
 On success, the UDM updates the Amf3GppAccessRegistration resource by replacing it with the received resource information, and responds with "200 OK" or "204 No Content".